poseidon-framework/poseidon-eager/.github/ISSUE_TEMPLATE/request_a_package.md

 ---
-name: Package request
+name: "Please add: [PACKAGE_NAME]"
 about: Request to add data from a publication to the Poseidon Package Directory
-labels: "package request"
+labels: "new package"
 ---

 <!--